10 Best North Face Running Shoes Tested In-Depth

 The added features mean the Endurance costs slightly more than the Cardiac.
-You will have to decide if trail running specific features are worth the extra money, or if the versatility of the Cardiac is better for your needs.
+You will have to decide if trail running specific features are worth the extra money, or if the versatility of the Cardiac is better for your needs

 Cost or Value

-Designed for everyday comfort, the Ultra Equity offers less traction then other designs, but unless you are running on very technical terrain or in icy conditions, you will enjoy this shoe’s lightweight simple design.
+Designed for everyday comfort, the Ultra Equity offers less traction than other designs, but unless you are running on very technical terrain or in icy conditions, you will enjoy this shoe’s lightweight simple design.
 This workhorse has everything the daily runner needs and nothing they don’t.

 The Ultra Equity isn’t as overbuilt as the less the Ultra Guide or Ultra MT.
-It may not be as suited for very technical trails but it is a lightweight option for logging miles on or off road.
+It may not be as suited for very technical trails but it is a lightweight option for logging miles on or off-road.